ellienieuwdorp/queue-snipe-bot/README.md

 5. Run `docker ps` or `docker logs CONTAINER_NAME` to check the status/logs of the container.

+TO-DO: simplify and seperate docker-compose and docker run setup because it can be done a lot easier (:

 ## Contributing

 ### Coding standards